 A free pre-concert lecture series, are given by the evening’s conductor or local music expert before the performance.
 Over 1,000 adults and college students enjoy these talks each season.

-With over 325 members, offers six meetings each year with musical entertainment and talks.
+With over 325 members, offers seven meetings each year with musical entertainment and talks.

 Music for Music/Arts Educators: